Is Casa Milà Worth It in 2026? Honest Review + Tips

 Final Thoughts: Is It Worth Going Inside Casa Milà?

-I hope this guide has helped you decide whether Casa Milà is worth adding to your Barcelona itinerary!
+I hope this Casa Milà review has helped you decide whether it’s worth adding to your Barcelona itinerary!

-If you’re interested in architecture or really appreciate Antoni Gaudí’s work, I do think Casa Milà is worth visiting.
+If you’re interested in architecture, design, or Antoni Gaudí’s work, I do think Casa Milà is worth visiting.